thu2pham/StockForecasting/exams/final-exam-review.md

 ## One Hot Encoding
 One hot encoding is a process by which categorical variables are converted into a form that could be provided to ML algorithms to do a better job in prediction.
+One hot encoding creates new (binary) columns, indicating the presence of each possible value from the original data.
+After one-hot encoding, we get a matrix of thousands of columns, and the matrix is full of zeros, except for a single 1 per row.

 [[1](https://hackernoon.com/what-is-one-hot-encoding-why-and-when-do-you-have-to-use-it-e3c6186d008f)]